 document with brief explanations of the geographic unit types that appear on the MABLE database.

-- A Cure for the Common Codes (mostly FIPS/ANSI codes - updated to reflect 2010 vintage geography and include 2010 census population figures.)
-Older versions, with then-mostly-current geocodes, for 2003 and 2009 are still available.
+- Geographic codes lookup (mostly FIPS/ANSI codes - updated to reflect 2010 vintage geography and include 2010 census population figures.)

 - All About Census Geography and Summary Levels .
 Everything you ever wanted to know, and more.

 - All about PUMAs.
 Public Use Microsample Areas were invented to be the geography of the PUMS microdata files, but have taken on new importance as summary units for American Community Survey data.

 - ZIP Code Resources Page(s).
 A user favorite for almost 20 years.

 All the latest stuff is contained in a 2010 supplemental page.